 “See!” she exclaimed, springing me from my thoughts.
 “Even now you don’t have anything to say about what I just told you!”

 So what did I do then?
 I said “hmm” and we ended up laughing about it and then she spent the rest of the trip home talking to the guy next to her.
 She got a new friend and I got some time to… well, think.
 Ponder.
 Get lost in my own world.
 (Seriously, sometimes I don’t even know where my mind goes, time has just flown by all of a sudden).
 For someone who can get as restless as her, I understand it doesn’t exactly improve the situation having a quiet travel mate.
 Whereas for me, I needed to process everything that was going on in my surroundings, because there’s so much of it when you travel.

 All in all, I’m fine with being quiet.
-I like taking the back seat to observe what’s around me.
+I like taking the back seat to observe.
 Just by doing that, I feel like I’m a part of a conversation.
-If someone’s complaining I never share things with them (this is usually people I’m not that close with), it doesn’t really affect me as I’m not going to do it just to please others.
-I try my best not to be too quiet so that I’m not being rude, hurtful, or missing out on opportunities I would like to go for… once I’ve thought them through of course.
+If someone’s complaining I never share things with them (this is usually people I’m not that close with), it doesn’t really affect me.
+I’m not going to do it just to please others.
+I try to be careful not to be too quiet though, in order to not be rude or hurtful or miss out on opportunities I would like to go for.
+Once I’ve thought them through, of course.

-Have you ever experienced a time when you struggled with your silence?
+Have you ever experienced a time when you struggled with your silence or introversion?
 Share below!